-These are approximately one hour full-assembly sessions.
-We are seeking content on the following topics to fill (2) two General Session slots.
+These are approximately 45-minute to one-hour full-assembly sessions.
+We are seeking content on the following topics for no less than two General Session slots.

 - Cybersecurity.
 This topic continues to prove itself as a key component in IT operations as threats continue to adjust around deployed countermeasures.
 We aim to cover the current state of cybersecurity issues in our industry, advise of trends or predicted behaviors expected to impact our industry, and demonstrate any examples or exhibit using audience engaging methods/content.